Skip to content

 What this replaces

-The Architect replaces the Blueprint picker for users who want to describe a TRUST rather than select one.
-Both surfaces stay live:
+The Architect complements the template picker for founders who want to describe a Company rather than select one:

 A founder building a venture studio that owns three operating companies, a treasury, and a research arm is not picking from a menu.
 The Architect is the menu's escape hatch.